yahaiii/alx_capstone_project/README.md

-# Bread Crumbs - A Budget Tracking Application
+# Breadcrumbs: Trail your money

 ## Project Overview:
-The Budget Tracker Application is a web-based financial management tool designed to help users manage their expenses and income effectively.
-The primary goal of this project is to provide a user-friendly interface for tracking financial transactions, categorizing expenses, and generating useful reports.
+Breadcrumbs got its name from the traditional story of Hansel and Gretel, who leave a trail of breadcrumbs behind them as they walk through a forest, intending to use them in order to retrace their steps, and bread being the slang for money.
+This Budget Tracker Application is a web-based financial management tool designed to help users manage their expenses and income effectively by providing a user-friendly interface for tracking financial transactions, categorizing expenses, and generating useful reports.
 By offering these features, the application aims to assist users in achieving better financial control and planning.

 ## Features and Functionality:
 - **User Registration and Authentication**: Users can create accounts and log in to access their personal financial data securely.